Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Muscle tissue (textus muscularis) is a group of tissues (striated, smooth, cardiac), having a different origin and structure, combined according to a functional feature - the ability to contract - to shorten.
-Along with the aforementioned types of muscular tissue, formed from the mesoderm (mesenchyme), the human body secrete muscular tissue of ectodermal origin - the myocytes of the iris of the eye.
+Muscle tissue (textus muscularis) is a group of tissues (striated, smooth, cardiac) of different origin and structure, united by a functional feature - the ability to contract - shorten.
+Along with the mentioned varieties of muscle tissue formed from the mesoderm (mesenchyme), in the human body there is muscle tissue of ectodermal origin - myocytes of the iris of the eye.

-The striated (striated, skeletal) muscle tissue is formed by cylindrical muscle fibers from 1 mm to 4 cm in length and up to 0.1 mm in thickness.
-Each fiber is a complex consisting of myosymplast and myosatellite cells covered with a plasma membrane, which is called a sarcolemma (from the Greek sarkos - meat).
-Outside the sarcolemma, a basal plate (membrane) is formed, formed by thin collagen and reticular fibers.
-Myosymplast, under the sarcolemma of the muscle fiber, was called sarcoplasm.
-It consists of a set of ellipsoidal nuclei (up to 100), myofibrils and cytoplasm.
-Elongated nuclei, oriented along the muscle fiber, lie under the sarcolemma.
-In sarcoplasm there are a large number of elements of a granular endoplasmic reticulum.
-Approximately 1/3 of the dry mass of the muscle fiber occurs in cylindrical myofibrils, extending longitudinally almost through the entire sarcoplasm.
-Between myofibrils are numerous mitochondria with well-developed cristae and glycogen.
+Striated (cross-striated, skeletal) muscle tissue is formed by cylindrical muscle fibers from 1 mm to 4 cm or more in length and up to 0.1 mm in thickness.
+Each fiber is a complex consisting of a myosymplast and myosatellite cells covered with a plasma membrane called a sarcolemma (from the Greek sarkos - meat).
+The basal plate (membrane) formed by thin collagen and reticular fibers adjoins the sarcolemma on the outside.
+The myosymplast, located under the sarcolemma of the muscle fiber, is called the sarcoplasm.
+It consists of many ellipsoid nuclei (up to 100), myofibrils and cytoplasm.
+Elongated nuclei oriented along the muscle fiber lie under the sarcolemma.
+The sarcoplasm contains a large number of elements of the granular endoplasmic reticulum.
+Approximately 1/3 of the dry mass of muscle fiber is accounted for by cylindrical myofibrils, which extend longitudinally through almost the entire sarcoplasm.
+Between the myofibrils are numerous mitochondria with well-developed cristae and glycogen.

-In the striated muscle fiber, the sarcotubular network is well developed, which is formed by two components: endoplasmic reticulum tubules located along the myofibrils (L-system) and T-tubules (T-tubules) beginning in the area of the sarcolemma invagination.
-T-tubes penetrate into the depth of the muscle fiber and form transverse tubules around each myofibril.
+The striated muscle fiber has a well-developed sarcotubular network, which is formed by two components: the endoplasmic reticulum tubules located along the myofibrils (L-system) and the T-tubules (T-tubules), which begin in the area of sarcolemma invagination.
+The T-tubules penetrate deep into the muscle fiber and form transverse tubules around each myofibril.

-T-tubes play an important role in rapidly carrying out the action potential to each myofibril.
-Arising in the sarcolemma of the muscle fiber under the influence of a nerve impulse, the action potential spreads along the T-tubes, and from them onto the ungrain endoplasmic reticulum, the tubules of which are located near the T-tubes, and between the myofibrils.
+T-tubules play an important role in the rapid conduction of the action potential to each myofibril.
+The action potential generated in the sarcolemma of the muscle fiber under the influence of a nerve impulse spreads along the T-tubules, and from them to the non-granular endoplasmic reticulum, the canals of which are located near the T-tubules, as well as between the myofibrils.

-The site of the myofibril between two telaphragms (Z-lines) is called a sarcomer.
+The section of the myofibril between two telophragms (Z-lines) is called a sarcomere.
 It is the functional unit of the myofibril.
-The length of the sarcomere is about 2.5 microns, it includes a dark disk A and halves of light discs I adjacent to it on both sides.
-Thus, the thin actin filaments run from the Z-line towards each other and enter the disk A, at intervals between thick myosin filaments.
-When the muscles contract, the actin and myosin filaments slip towards each other, while relaxing, they move in opposite directions.
+The sarcomere is about 2.5 µm long and includes a dark disk A and halves of the light disks I adjacent to it on both sides.
+Thus, thin actin filaments go from the Z-line towards each other and enter disk A, into the spaces between the thick myosin filaments.
+When the muscle contracts, the actin and myosin filaments slide towards each other, and when relaxed, they move in opposite directions.

-Sarcoplasma is rich in protein myoglobin, which, like hemoglobin, can bind oxygen.
-Depending on the thickness of the fibers, the content of myoglobin and myofibrils in them are distinguished by the so-called red and white striated muscle fibers.
+Sarcoplasm is rich in the protein myoglobin, which, like hemoglobin, can bind oxygen.
+Depending on the thickness of the fibers, the content of myoglobin and myofibrils in them, so-called red and white striated muscle fibers are distinguished.
 Red muscle fibers (dark) are rich in sarcoplasm, myoglobin and mitochondria, but they have few myofibrils.
-These fibers are slowly shrinking and can be long in a reduced (working) state.
-White muscle fibers (light) contain little sarcoplasm, myoglobin and mitochondria, but they have many myofibrils.
-These fibers shrink faster than the red ones, but quickly "get tired".
+These fibers contract slowly and can be in a contracted (working) state for a long time.
+White muscle (light) fibers contain little sarcoplasm, myoglobin and mitochondria, but they have many myofibrils.
+These fibers contract faster than red ones, but quickly "get tired".
 In humans, muscles contain both types of fibers.
-The combination of slow (red) and fast (white) muscle fibers provides the muscles with quick reaction (shortening) and long working capacity.
+The combination of slow (red) and fast (white) muscle fibers provides the muscles with a quick reaction (contraction) and long-term performance.

-Myosatellitocytes are located directly above the sarcolemma, but under the basal plate (membrane).
-These are flattened cells with a large chromatin-rich nucleus.
-Each myosatellitocyte has a centrosome and a small number of organelles; spiral organelles (myofibrils) they do not.
-Myosatelliteocytes are stem cells of transversely striated (skeletal) muscle tissue, they are capable of DNA synthesis and mitotic division.
+Myosatellite cells are located directly above the sarcolemma, but under the basal plate (membrane).
+They are flattened cells with a large chromatin-rich nucleus.
+Each myosatellite cell has a centrosome and a small number of organelles; they do not have spiral organelles (myofibrils).
+Myosatellite cells are stem (germ) cells of striated (skeletal) muscle tissue; they are capable of DNA synthesis and mitotic division.

-Non-uncircumcised (smooth) muscle tissue consists of myocytes, which are located in the walls of the blood, lymphatic vessels, hollow internal organs, where they form their contractile apparatus.
-Smooth myocytes are elongated spindle-shaped cells with a length of 20 to 500 μm and a thickness of 5 to 15 μm, devoid of transverse striation.
-The cells are arranged in groups, the pointed end of each cell is inserted between two adjacent cells.
-Each myocyte is surrounded by a basal membrane, collagen and reticular fibers, among which are elastic fibers.
-The cells are connected among themselves by numerous nexus.
-The elongated rod-shaped nucleus, reaching 10-25 microns in length, becomes a corkscrew when the cell shrinks.
-From the inside, the cytolemma is surrounded by spindle-shaped, dense (attached) bodies located in the cytoplasm.
+Non-striated (smooth) muscle tissue consists of myocytes, which are located in the walls of blood and lymphatic vessels, hollow internal organs, where they form their contractile apparatus.
+Smooth myocytes are elongated spindle-shaped cells 20 to 500 μm long and 5 to 15 μm thick, devoid of transverse striation.
+The cells are located in groups, the pointed end of each cell is embedded between two adjacent cells.
+Each myocyte is surrounded by a basal membrane, collagen and reticular fibers, among which elastic fibers pass.
+The cells are connected to each other by numerous nexuses.
+The elongated rod-shaped nucleus, reaching 10-25 μm in length, takes the shape of a corkscrew when the cell contracts.
+From the inside, spindle-shaped dense (attachment) bodies located in the cytoplasm are adjacent to the cytolemma.

-Dense corpuscles are analogous to Z-strips of striated muscle fibers.
+Dense bodies are analogous to Z-bands of striated muscle fibers.
 They contain the protein a-actinin.

-In the cytoplasm of smooth myocytes there are two types of myofilaments - thin and thick.
+In the cytoplasm of smooth myocytes there are myofilaments of two types - thin and thick.
 Thin actin myofilaments with a diameter of 3-8 nm lie along the myocyte or obliquely in relation to its long axis.
-They attach to dense bodies.
-Thick short myosin myofilaments with a diameter of about 15 nm are located longitudinally in the cytoplasm.
-Thin and thick threads do not form sarcomeres, so smooth myocytes do not have transverse striation.
-With the contraction of myocytes, the actin and myosin myofilaments shift towards each other, while the smooth muscle cell is shortened.
+They are attached to dense bodies.
+Thick short myosin myofilaments with a diameter of about 15 nm are located in the cytoplasm longitudinally.
+Thin and thick threads do not form sarcomeres, therefore smooth myocytes do not have transverse striation.
+When myocytes contract, actin and myosin myofilaments shift towards each other, and the smooth muscle cell shortens.

-A group of myocytes surrounded by a connective tissue is usually innervated by one nerve fiber.
-The nervous impulse is transmitted from one muscle cell to another due to nexus at a speed of 8-10 cm / s.
-In some smooth muscles (for example, the sphincter of the pupil), each myocyte is innervated.
+A group of myocytes surrounded by connective tissue is usually innervated by a single nerve fiber.
+The nerve impulse is transmitted from one muscle cell to another via nexuses at a speed of 8-10 cm/s.
+In some smooth muscles (e.g., the sphincter of the pupil), each myocyte is innervated.

-The rate of contraction of smooth myocytes is much less than that of striated muscle fibers (100-1000 times), while the smooth myocytes consumes 100-500 times less energy.
+The speed of contraction of smooth myocytes is significantly less than that of striated muscle fibers (100-1000 times), while smooth myocytes expend 100-500 times less energy.

-Smooth muscles make prolonged tonic contractions (for example, sphincters of hollow - tubular - organs, smooth muscles of blood vessels) and relatively slow movements, which are often rhythmic.
+Smooth muscles perform long tonic contractions (for example, sphincters of hollow - tubular - organs, smooth muscles of blood vessels) and relatively slow movements, which are often rhythmic.

-The outlined cardiac muscle tissue is transversely striated, but its structure and function is different from skeletal muscles.
-It consists of cardiac myocytes (cardiomyocytes), which form complexes connecting with each other.
-The contractions of the heart muscle are not controlled by human consciousness.
-Cardiomyocytes are cells of irregular cylindrical shape with a length of 100-150 μm and a diameter of 10-20 μm.
-Each cardiomyocyte has one or two oval nuclei lying in the center and surrounded by myofibrils located along the periphery strictly longitudinally.
-Near the two poles of the nucleus are visible cytoplasmic zones devoid of myofibrils.
+Striated cardiac muscle tissue is striated, but its structure and function differ from skeletal muscles.
+It consists of cardiac myocytes (cardiomyocytes) that form interconnected complexes.
+Contractions of the cardiac muscle are not controlled by human consciousness.
+Cardiomyocytes are irregularly cylindrical cells 100-150 μm long and 10-20 μm in diameter.
+Each cardiomyocyte has one or two oval nuclei located in the center and surrounded by myofibrils located strictly longitudinally along the periphery.
+Near both poles of the nucleus, cytoplasmic zones devoid of myofibrils are visible.
 The structure of myofibrils in cardiomyocytes is similar to their structure in skeletal muscles.
-In cardiomyocytes, a large number of large mitochondria with well-developed cristae, which are located in groups between myofibrils.
-Under the cytolemma and between myofibrils are glycogen and the structure of an ungrain endoplasmic reticulum.
-This network forms the tubules of the L-system, with which the T-tubes come into contact.
+Cardiomyocytes contain a large number of large mitochondria with well-developed cristae, which are located in groups between the myofibrils.
+Under the cytolemma and between the myofibrils are glycogen and structures of the non-granular endoplasmic reticulum.
+This network forms the canals of the L-system, with which the T-tubules come into contact.

-Cardiomyocytes are interconnected by so-called insertion discs, which, when light-optical, have the form of dark strips.
-The insertion disc is the contact zone of two cardiomyocytes, which includes the cytolemma of these cells, desmosomes, nexus and the attachment zones of myofibrils of each cardiomyocyte to its cytolemma.
-Desmosomes and neksusy connect adjacent cardiomyocytes with each other.
-Through neksusy there is a transfer of nervous excitation and exchange of ions between cells.
+Cardiomyocytes are connected to each other by so-called intercalated discs, which look like dark stripes when examined with light.
+An intercalated disc is a contact zone between two cardiomyocytes, including the cytolemma of these cells, desmosomes, nexuses, and zones of attachment of the myofibrils of each cardiomyocyte to its cytolemma.
+Desmosomes and nexuses connect adjacent cardiomyocytes to each other.
+Nexuses are used to transmit nerve excitation and exchange ions between cells.